June 6th, 2021: I’ve written an updated version of this article.

 Thanks for making it this far.
 I hope this has been helpful.

 I should probably write version 2 of this but I’ve stopped using EasyTether.
 There was nothing wrong with it but I discovered that I don’t really need it.
-Most cellular services seem to use TTL as a way to distinguish between phone data and tethering.
-I guess EasyTether and similar apps are useful as an easy way to connect a phone directly to a laptop or desktop without having the ability to fiddle with TTL settings etc. They are also useful if the carrier uses some other way to detect tethering or a plan doesn’t officially allow tethering at all.
+Many cellular services seem to use TTL as a way to distinguish between phone data and tethering.
+In the US, I believe this is true for Verizon and T-Mobile but not AT&T. EasyTether and similar apps are useful as an easy way to connect a phone directly to a laptop or desktop without having the ability to fiddle with TTL settings etc. They are also useful if the carrier (e.g., AT&T) uses some other way to detect tethering or a plan doesn’t officially allow tethering at all.

 I now have a Moto G Power Android phone running on Visible.
 Native USB tethering to the Pi works nicely.